 Radical u-turn of my family life

 Over the course of the decades that followed, I experienced ever-diminishing motivation to visit Melbourne and its northern suburbs.
 The only reason left for me to visit was for my ailing mother-in-law.
 Each car trip through Melbourne in the first decade of the 2000s jeered and mocked at my childhood memories of the Melbourne I had grown up in.
-Increasingly, I was affronted with masses of concrete structures, inner-city high-rise apartments, the likes of Ethiad Stadium, multiple blocks of gargantuan corporate facades.
+Increasingly, I was affronted with masses of concrete structures, inner-city high-rise apartments, the likes of Ethiad Stadium, multiple blocks of gargantuan corporate facade.
 This was no longer my revered childhood hometown.
 The sense of loss neared depression, robbed of visiting my parents with eager grandkids in tow.
 Even visits to mum and dad’s grave at Fawkner cemetery were losing any real meaning; and though my childhood home and other relatives’ houses were and are still standing, there was no loving connection to embrace.
 My hometown was now bereft of any heart and loving events.

 Saving Grace: Family to the Rescue